Sarcocystis: Cell walls

 The walls of the sarcocyst may be helpful in species diagnosis with 24 wall types identified in 62 species.
 S. hominis and S. suihominis both have walls of type 10.
 The wall of S. hominis is up to 6 μm thick and appears radially striated from villar protrusions up to 7 μm long.
 Its bradyzoites are 7 to 9 μm long.
 The wall of S. suihominis is 4 to 9μm thick, with villar protrusions up to 13 μm long.
 Its bradyzoites are 15 μm long.

 Differential diagnosis

 Several other genera of heteroxenous and cyst-forming coccidia are known, including Besnoitia, Cystoisospora, Frenkelia, Hammondia, Neospora and Toxoplasma.
 Related but monoxenous spore-forming genera include Isospora.
 Differentiating these genera from Sarcocystis in diagnostic material may be difficult without immunochemical stains.

 Treatment

 Current treatments are not entirely satisfactory.
 Amprolium (100 mg/kg, daily for 30 days), fed prophylactically, reduced illness in cattle inoculated with S. cruzi.
 Prophylactic administration of amprolium or salinomycin also protected experimentally infected sheep.

 In horses, treatment has been confined to dihydrofolate reductase inhibitors such as the sulfonamides and pyrimethamine.
 Sulfadiazine (20 mg/kg orally) once or twice a day is a commonly used.
 Infected horses should also be placed on pyrimethamine at the dose of 1.0 mg/kg given once a day orally for 120 days or longer.
 Diclazuril and toltrazuril and other coccidiostats are being evaluated to treat EPM.

+Since infection is rarely symptomatic, treatment is rarely required.
+No trials have been published, so treatment remains empirical.
+Amprolium and salinomycin were effective in preventing severe illness and death in experimentally infected calves and lambs.
+These agents have not been tried in humans to date.

+Muscle Sarcocystis is a parasitic infection causing muscle inflammation, pain, and weakness.
+Diagnosis is difficult and may require a biopsy.
+Albendazole has been effective in some cases.
+Albendazole is a medication used to treat parasitic infections by disrupting the parasites' ability to absorb nutrients, leading to their elimination.
+It is effective against infections caused by worms and some protozoa, including conditions like tapeworms, roundworms, and muscle Sarcocystis.

+While Albendazole has been used to deter Sarcocystis, it is not a definitive cure, often used with combinations of other medicines such as prednisone, cotrimoxazole, and methotrexate.